dehghanpur10/go-challenge/README.md

 we need convert aws req to golang req and use it in gorilla mux router, the end covert golang res to aws res. for this purpose we use `awslabs` package.

+## Details
+:black_nib: Lambda function defined in `main` package, first gorilla mux created then set router that we need them, then it passes as dependency to  gorillaMux adapter in `awslabs` package for convert req and res, and req within it proccessed by gorilla mux router, finally return response.

+:black_nib: In controller, first valid data input and connect to dynamoDB then as dependency pass to service for do job, finally set status code according to different conditions, and set response body.

+## Test

 :pushpin: For controller, integration tests applied, and items that created in integration test delete at the end of test.

 :pushpin: For services, unit tests applied, first we mock that dependency which use in service, and we isolated this service